bzika2001/Agile-Fundamentals/Section-2/Part-6-agile-other-roles.md

 ![Agile fundementals](../images/Agile-undementals.png "Agile fundementals")
-# Agile Roles in Context: Navigating Organizational Structures
+# 🧭 Agile Roles in Context: Navigating Organizational Structures : Responsibilities and Influence

+In Agile environments, roles extend beyond the traditional Scrum team to encompass various stakeholders who influence project success.
+Here's an overview of key roles, their responsibilities, and how they interact within an Agile framework.

 Adopting Agile doesn't always mean a complete overhaul of an organization's structure or titles overnight.
 Instead, it often involves understanding how existing roles contribute to and interact with the core Agile team roles (Product Owner, Scrum Master, Development Team).
 This section explains how various common organizational roles fit into an Agile context.

 ---

-## 1. Project Sponsor
+##  🏛️ 1.
+Project Sponsor

 **Traditional Role:** Typically, the individual or group that provides the financial resources for the project, champions it, and holds ultimate accountability for its success.

+**Role**: The Project Sponsor is a senior executive responsible for championing the project at the highest level, ensuring alignment with organizational goals.

+**Responsibilities**:

+- **Strategic Alignment**: Ensures the project aligns with the organization's strategic objectives.
+- **Resource Provisioning**: Secures necessary funding and resources.
+- **Risk Management**: Oversees high-level risks and mitigations.
+- **Decision Making**: Provides timely decisions to keep the project moving forward.
+- **Stakeholder Engagement**: Manages relationships with key stakeholders and resolves conflicts.

 **Agile Context:**
 * **Crucial Enabler:** While not a day-to-day Agile team member, the Project Sponsor is an **essential strategic partner**.
 Their sponsorship translates into consistent support, budget allocation, and active removal of organizational impediments.